 Keeping a workplace clean and sanitary can also help reduce the risk of infection.
 Wiping down desks multiple times a day, cleaning common spaces like the kitchen and banisters in the stairwell, and ensuring that frequently touched places like doorknobs, elevator buttons, and more are cleaned multiple times a day can all help reduce the spread of illnesses.
 Each person should be in charge of cleaning their own specific workstation, simply by using a disinfectant and a cloth.
 Common areas should be cleaned after each use, such as after someone heats up their food in the kitchen.
 And banisters and doorknobs and more should be cleaned as frequently as possible.

 Setting up hand disinfecting stations around the workplace will also encourage people to disinfect their hands, thus limiting the spread of infection.
-For best results, find a station that is hands-free, to further prevent germs from spreading.
+They use an effective and eco-friendly EPA-approved sanitation solution and possess top-notch professional equipment suited to handle any commercial or residential demands.

 Additionally, a further scientific study has confirmed that air vents, like air conditioners, can spread COVID-19.
 If you’re in a small, family-run office and the only group in a building, you may not need to be as concerned.
 Yet, if you’re in a tall office-building that relies on air conditioning to keep things cool and at a normal temperature, you may want to be concerned about the transmission of the virus through the air vents.
 Air conditioning could also allow the virus droplets to actually live longer because of a lack of humidity and the virus thrives best in cooler circumstances.
 To combat this concern, clean out air vents as often as possible, and enforce masks wearing and social distancing.